afshyna/networking-projects/vpn-ipsec-strongswan-site-to-site/README.md

 <h2> Verification of the routing table  </h2>

-olicy-based IPsec with automatic routing injection in table `220`.
+Policy-based IPsec with automatic routing injection in table `220`.

 To verify the routing and the tunnel, we analyze the XFRM policies:
 ```console